 School Health Screenings Begin

-Health screenings have begun for all students entering government or private schools in the Cayman Islands for the first time in the new school year.
+All students entering government or private schools in the Cayman Islands for the first time are required to have health screenings this summer.

 Noting that this includes students entering reception programmes, School Health Coordinator Nurse Carvell Bailey adds: “The Education Department mandates that these screenings must be completed before the new school year begins in September.”

 Public Health Department staff will conduct the screenings which are free to all students.
-For those entering schools in West Bay and the Eastern districts, health screenings will take place at the district health centres from 1-30 June 2015.
+For those entering schools in West Bay and the Eastern districts, health screenings will take place at the district health centres from 3 to 28 June 2019.

-For all other students, health screenings will take place at the Cayman Islands Further Education Centre Campus (CIFEC) from 1 July to 21 August.
+For all other students, health screenings will take place at John Gray High School Medical Centre (nurse’s office) from 4 July to 16 August 2019.

 Appointments can be made at the school the child will be attending.
 Nurse Bailey reminds parents and guardians that they need to accompany their children to the health screening.
 They should also bring the child’s immunisation record.